php-fig/fig-standards/proposed/http-client/http-client.md

 A second goal is that HTTP clients can be replaced as per the [Liskov substitutions principle][Liskov].
 This means that all clients MUST behave in the same way when sending a request.

+## Definitions

+* **Client** - A Client is a library that implements this specification for the purposes of sending PSR-7-compatible HTTP Request messages and returning a PSR-7-compatible HTTP Response message to a Calling library.
+* **Calling Library** - A Calling Library is any code that makes use of a Client.
+It does not implement this specification's interfaces but consumes an object that implements them (a Client).

+## Client

+A Client is an object implementing `ClientInterface`.

+A Client MAY:

+* Choose to send an altered HTTP request from the one it was provided.
+For example, it could compress an outgoing message body.
+* Choose to alter a received HTTP response before returning it to the calling library.
+For example, it could decompress an incoming message body.

+If a Client chooses to alter either the HTTP request or HTTP response, it MUST ensure that the object remains internally consistent.
+For example, if a Client chooses to decompress the message body then it MUST also remove the `Content-Encoding` header and adjust the `Content-Length` header.

+Note that as a result, since [PSR-7 objects are immutable](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-7-http-message-meta.md#why-value-objects), the Calling Library MUST NOT assume that the object passed to `ClientInterface::sendRequest()` will be the same PHP object that is actually sent.
+For example, the Request object that is returned by an exception MAY be a different object than the one passed to `sendRequest()`, so comparison by reference (===) is not possible.

+A Client MUST:

+* Reassemble a multi-step HTTP 1xx response itself so that what is returned to the Calling Library is an valid HTTP response of status code 200 or higher.

+## Error handling

+A Client MUST NOT treat a well-formed HTTP request or HTTP response as an error condition.
+For example, response status codes in the 400 and 500 range MUST NOT cause an exception and MUST be returned to the Calling Library as normal.

+A Client MUST throw an instance of `Psr\Http\Client\ClientExceptionInterface` if and only if it is unable to send the HTTP request at all or if the HTTP response could not be parsed into a PSR-7 response object.

+If a request cannot be sent because the request message is not a valid HTTP request, the Client MUST throw an instance of `Psr\Http\Client\RequestExceptionInterface`.

+If the request cannot be sent due to a network failure of any kind, including a timeout, the Client MUST throw an instance of `Psr\Http\Client\NetworkExceptionInterface`.

+Clients MAY throw more specific exceptions than those defined here (a `TimeOutException` or `HostNotFoundException` for example), provided they implement the appropriate interface defined above.

 ## Interfaces